healthykitchen101/healthykitchen101.com/kettles/reviews/amazon-basics/amazon-basics-electric-kettle-f-625c.md

 Tea Infuser: No

-The carafe is made of glass and has a capacity of 1.7 L, or 57.48 fl. oz, or 7 cups of water (+2).
-It has a large opening, 3.54 inches in diameter, allowing you to comfortably pour in water from your tap or any container (+1).
+The carafe is made of glass and holds 1.7 L (57.48 fl. oz.) which is around 7 cups of water (+2).
+It has a large opening, 3.54 inches in diameter, so you can comfortably pour in water from your tap or any container (+1).

-The plastic spout of the Amazon Basics has a standard V shape whose angle is ?
+The plastic spout of the Amazon Basics has a standard V-shape.
 There are water level markings in the middle of the carafe (+1).
 The limescale filter is positioned by the spout and is removable (+2).

 Similar to many other cordless electric kettles, the Amazon Basics’ heating element is positioned inside the bottom of the carafe.
 There’s a ring of blue LED around the bottom which will illuminate when the kettle’s running, making it easy to spot in the dark (+2).